LassoSoft/LassoGuide/lasso_guide_source/operations/strings.rst

    // => ralph the ringed rhino races red radishes in the rink.

-Remove a Pattern From the End of a String
+Remove a Pattern from the End of a String
 -----------------------------------------

 This example removes all the trailing commas from the string::